jeroenouw/cgx/README.md

  | |___  | |_| |  /  \
   \____|  \____| /_/\_\

-Generate all recommended files for the Github community standards ?
-Select which files do you want to generate?
-License ?
-Please confirm?
-Yes
+Generate all recommended documentation/files for the Github and Gitlub community standards ?
+Select a Git hosting provider: Github
 ?
-Please fill in your Github name: jeroenouw
+Which files do you want to generate?
+License
 GENERATING: LICENSE...
+?
+Which type of license do you want to generate?
+MIT License ?
+Please fill in your Git username: Jeroenouw
 CREATED: LICENSE in <path-to-folder>/LICENSE
 ```